-Hereditary Colorectal Cancer in Brunei Darussalam
+Prevalence and Clinical Characteristics of Hereditary Colorectal Cancer in Brunei Darussalam: A Retrospective Study

 Abstract

-Results: Among the 146 patients with CRC, 41.7% (n=61) patients underwent MSI testing where 7.5% (n=11) reported high instability in their microsatellite assay (MSI-H), of which 2 were associated with Lynch syndrome.
-Among the 11 patients with “suspected” or “confirmed” hereditary colorectal cancer, majority presented with abdominal pain prior to diagnosis (81.8%; n=9), Stage 2 cancer (36.4%; n=4), moderately differentiated tumour (72.7%; n=8), tumour located in caecum (36.4%; n=4) and all patients had surgery as first-line management, with more than half receiving chemotherapy (54.5%; n=6).
+Results: Among the 146 CRC patients, 41.7% (n=61) underwent MSI testing.
+Of these, 7.5% (n=11) showed high microsatellite instability (MSI-H), with two cases associated with Lynch syndrome.
+Among the 11 patients with suspected or confirmed hereditary colorectal cancer, the majority presented with abdominal pain prior to diagnosis (81.8%; n=9).
+Stage 2 cancer was the most common stage at diagnosis (36.4%; n=4), followed by moderately differentiated tumors (72.7%; n=8).
+The most frequent tumor location was the cecum (36.4%; n=4).
+All patients underwent surgery as first-line management, and over half (54.5%; n=6) received chemotherapy.

 Introduction